dlevere/GitProject/README.md

 # GitProject
-This is the platform to build and music player for apple and android, that is divided by two branches.
+This is a branch to deploy a music player for IOS users